dannycalleri/virus-simulation/README.md

 # Infection simulation

+During the global quarantine caused by COVID-19, I was literally blown away by [this article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) by Harry Stevens in the Washington Post.

-Simulate what happens when a virus starts spreading among a population.
+Here I'm trying to reproduce what he did and simulate what happens when a virus starts spreading among a population.

+I used some technology that I wrote for games in the past, in particular the ones coming from my [Dungeon Crawler demo](https://github.com/dannycalleri/dungeon-crawler), so it was quite easy to rebuild everything.

+Hope you like it.

 ## Known Issues